Author: Lem Chuck Moth

 (MGRV: The Koho: Tribal Background: Legendary History)

 The Koho's flood story differs from that of the Bru's by not associating the flood to the wrath of God but by blaming the devastating flood to the quarrel between a bird and a crab instead.
-As we have not come out with any acceptable interpretation of the conflict between the bird and the crab, we are assuming that the Great Flood could also been due to natural cause.
+As we have not come out with any acceptable interpretation of the conflict between the two creatures, we are assuming that the Great Flood could been due to natural cause.
 After the flood was subsiding, it was the spiritual yang that sent the chicken to give the survivors good new.

 The flood lasted 7 days and 7 nights.
 Then the man and the woman heard a chicken clucking outside of the chest.
 Sent by the spirit (yang), the chicken told those in the chest that they could get out.